- Last updated:

 A new home for e-Waste

-E-Waste is a huge problem in Australia, with approximately 109,000 tonnes of e-Waste disposed of annually, and only 10% was recycled.
+E-Waste is a huge problem in Australia.
+With approximately 109,000 tonnes of e-Waste disposed of annually, only 10% was recycled.
 A Tech Recyclers, an Australian recycler, source electronic waste from businesses and schools for re-purposing and recycling.
 On ASPIRE, they were able to build their client base to expand their stockpile and divert e-Waste from landfill.

 Timber and pallet recycling